barsoom/review/README.md

     mix test

-## Troubleshooting

-If you have problems with the dependencies, elixir, javascript or elm, try running `script/clean` and then `script/bootstrap` to reinstall all of it.

 ## Installing an elm package or running other elm tools

     cd web/elm
     source paths.env
     elm package install name

-## Load data dump from regular remit

-    script/download_and_import_database your-exremit-or-remit-app-name
+## Troubleshooting

+If you have problems with the dependencies, elixir, javascript or elm, try running `script/clean` and then `script/bootstrap` to reinstall all of it.

 ## Commands used to deploy to heroku